-Lisa Glauer is a multidisciplinary artist, curator and art & design theorist based in Berlin.
-Her project Strip Landings is currently funded by the Berlin School or Advanced Studies in Berlin, where she has been selected to participate as Associate.
-She was called on to work on the GedenkOrt public art project as part of the project team, dealing with commemoration of victims in relation to medical atrocities during National Socialism and has been working as research fellow at GedenkOrt, Charité, Institute for History of Medicine and Ethics of Medicine, and the Institute for Art in Context/UdK since 2016.
-She has been teaching at Institute for Art In Context as deputy of Wolfgang Knapp (Vertretung in der Lehre) since 2016, teaching as Associate (künstlerische Mitarbeiterin) in the MFA Program Public Art and New Artistic Strategies at Bauhaus-University in Weimar (Bauhaus-Universität Weimar) from 2009 until 2015, where she focussed in particular on developing and implementing international projects in public space.
+Lisa Glauer is painter working at on the interface to installation and public art, and has worked as curator and art & design theorist.
+She is based in Berlin.
+Her project Walking from Frauenklinik to Futurium was recently funded by the Berlin School of Advanced Studies in Science and Studies in Berlin, where she was selected to participate as Associate until 2019.
+She was called on to work on the GedenkOrt Charité public art project as part of the project team, dealing with commemoration of victims in relation to medical atrocities during National Socialism and has been working as research fellow at Charité, Institute for History of Medicine and Ethics of Medicine, and the Institute for Art in Context/UdK since 2016.
+Besides maintaining her own artistic practice, she has been teaching at Institute for Art In Context as deputy of Wolfgang Knapp (Vertretung in der Lehre) from 2016- 2018, producing two exhibitions with and for the students of her seminars these past two years (ngbk and okk).
+She taught at Associate in the international MFA Program Public Art and New Artistic Strategies at Bauhaus-University in Weimar (Bauhaus-Universität Weimar) from 2009 until 2015, where she focussed in particular on developing and implementing international projects in public space.